 Positive feedback circuit

 The polarity of the feedback signal is the same as the polarity of the input signal of the system, thereby enhancing the net input signal of the system, which is called positive feedback mode.
 In the electronic amplifier circuit, the use of positive feedback can increase the amplifier gain and increase the amplifier’s frequency selectivity to generate useful periodic oscillation signals.

 Operational amplifier application

 Generally, using negative feedback can ensure the stable operation of the circuit.
 And the use of positive feedback can be applied to systems with oscillating signals.
-The operational amplifier has the functions of addition, subtraction, proportional amplification, integral differentiation, etc. Operational amplifiers have a wide range of uses in the electronics industry.
+The operational amplifier has the functions of addition, subtraction, proportional amplification, integral differentiation, etc. There are many operational amplifier circuits that cover most of the main analog functions required.
+Therefore, operational amplifiers have become the workhorse for analog electronics designers, which have a wide range of uses in the electronics industry, especially general purpose op amps.
 They can be used as precision AC and DC amplifiers, active filters, oscillators and voltage comparators when connected to appropriate feedback networks.